danny-gca/git-history/README.md

 # With custom export folder
 ./git-history --all -e your@mail.org -p ~/your/folder/path -x ~/custom-export

+# Generate overtime-by-day automatically (no prompt)
+./git-history -d
+./git-history --all -e your@mail.org -p ~/your/folder/path -d
 ```

 #### Method 3: Override .env defaults